Bill Ready

 William J. Ready (born 1979) is an American technology executive.
 Since June 2022, he has been the chief executive officer (CEO) of Pinterest, the visual search and discovery platform, and a member of the board of directors.
-He is also on the boards of Visa, Williams-Sonoma, Inc. and ADP.
+He is also on the boards of Visa, and Williams-Sonoma, Inc. During his tenure as Pinterest's CEO, its user base has grown while its valuation has experienced volatility and remained flat.
+The company has expanded initiatives related to online safety and promoting positive user experiences.

 Prior to Pinterest, Ready was president of commerce, payments and next billion users (emerging markets) at Google from 2020 to 2022.
 Before Google, he was chief operating officer of PayPal, and CEO of Venmo and Braintree, leading both startups from pre-revenue to billions of dollars in revenue and through their acquisition by PayPal.

 Ready has played a significant role in advancing digital payments, financial technology and commerce.
 He has also been an advocate for youth online safety and responsible technology policies.

 Early life and education

 Bill Ready grew up in Elizabethtown, Kentucky and worked as a mechanic at his parents' auto repair business from the age of 13.
 He graduated as valedictorian at University of Louisville where he earned a Bachelor of Science in information systems and finance.
 Ready then went on to earn an MBA from Harvard Business School.